HarshadNarayane/Gridx/How-to-show-widgets-in-gridx-cells?.md

 <pre>
 var grid = new Grid({
 	cacheClass: 'gridx/core/model/cache/Async',
 	store: someStore,
 	structure: [
 		{ id: 'progress', field: 'progress', name: 'Install Progress',
 			widgetsInCell: true,
 			decorator: function(){
-                    return "<div data-dojo-type='dijit.ProgressBar' data-dojo-props='maximum: 1' " +
+				return "&lt;div data-dojo-type='dijit.ProgressBar' data-dojo-props='maximum: 1' " +
-                         "class='gridxHasGridCellValue' style='width: 100%;'></div>";
+					 "class='gridxHasGridCellValue' style='width: 100%;'&gt;&lt;/div&gt;";
 			}
 		}
 	],
 	modules: [
 		"gridx/modules/CellWidget"
 	]
 });

 </pre>

 First, don't forget to require all the necessary resources: the store, the cache, the modules, and the widgets you want to show in the cells.
 If you still have trouble in creating a gridx, please take a look at this tutorial.
 Second, set **widgetsInCell** to true in the columns that you want to show widgets.
 The CellWidget module will only be effective on these columns.
 Third, provide the **decorator** function for your **widgetsInCell** columns.

 Here comes the first trick: the "decorator" function here does not have any arguments.
 This is not the case when widgetsInCell is false.
 Usually the current cell data will be passed, as well as the curent row ID and index.
 Then why?
 Because this "decorator" function is now returning a template string, from which a "cell widget" will be created and reused among different rows.
 If some specific cell data is passed in, how can it be reused then?
 So this template string must not contain any specific row information.
 In the above example, a dijit/ProgressBar is put in the template, its arguments are embedded in data-dojo-props.
 Note the **gridxHasGridCellValue** class, this is the second trick on how widgets get reused.
-The CellWidget module will automatically find all the widgets with this special class when rendering every row, and call set('value') to set the proper cell data into it.
+The CellWidget module will automatically find all the widgets with this special class when rendering every row, and call `set('value')` to set the proper cell data into it.

 In the above example, things are simple because no data converting is needed before `set('value')` to the widget.
 What if you'd like to do something interesting when setting widgets value?
 The **setCellValue** function comes to rescue:

 <pre>
 { id: 'progress', field: 'progress', name: 'Install Progress',
 	widgetsInCell: true,
 	decorator: function(){
-                    return "<div data-dojo-type='dijit.ProgressBar' data-dojo-props='maximum: 1' " +
+		return "&lt;div data-dojo-type='dijit.ProgressBar' data-dojo-props='maximum: 1' " +
-                         "data-dojo-attach-point='progBar' style='width: 100%;'></div>";
+			"data-dojo-attach-point='progBar' style='width: 100%;'&gt;&lt;/div&gt;";
 	},
 	setCellValue: function(gridData, storeData, cellWidget){
 		var data = doSomethingIntersting(gridData);
 		cellWidget.progBar.set('value', data);
 	}
 }
 </pre>

 The **setCellValue** function will get called every time a row is rendered.
 When it is called, the widget is already created and you have full control of it.
 You can set values to the widgets, modify css, or even manipulate the dom nodes and connecting events.
 The third parameter "cellWidget" in this function refers to the "cell widget" itself, it is the widget that owns the template string returned from the "decorator" function, so you can access any "dojo attach point" defined there.
 The first and second parameters are grid data and store data for this current cell respectively.
 They are only different when the "formatter" function is provided.
 You can also get the current cell from cellWidget.cell, from which you can literally get everything you need.